fimbullinter/wotan/docs/writing-rules.md

 Note that we import from `@fimbul/ymir` instead of `@fimbul/wotan`.
 While the latter would also work, it's not recommended for custom rules.
 To allow reusing rules with a different linter runtime you should avoid having a dependency in `@fimbul/wotan` and use the core library `@fimbul/ymir` instead.

+### Avoid scanning source text

-The rule above works, but we can do better.
+The implementation above works, but we can do better.
 So we grab the low hanging fruit first:
 `addFailureAtNode` internally calls `node.getStart(sourceFile)` which is not as cheap as it looks.
 Computing the start of a node is rather expensive.
 Fortunately we know the end of the token and in this case we also know that `any` always has 3 characters.